+TreePeople, in partnership with the U.S. Forest Service, launches Forest Aid to plant 35,000 seedlings and help restore the San Bernardino National Forest.
+Forest Aid was created in response to the 2007 and 2003 tragic wildfires where 185,000 acres burned in the San Bernardino National Forest.
 TreePeople, as part of a partnership led by The Council for Watershed Health who brought together local agencies and funding partners, completes the Elmer Avenue Neighborhood Retrofit that transformed a residential street into a model “green street” incorporating stormwater best management practices that capture and filter runoff from a 40-acre area, and help to reduce extreme flooding in the area.

 TreePeople commits to helping the City of Los Angeles plant 300,000 trees in parklands to support Mayor Villaraigosa’s Million Trees LA Initiative.
 This work includes restoring fire-damaged Griffith Park.

 TreePeople completes construction on one of Los Angeles’ most sustainable buildings—the TreePeople Conference Center—a platinum-rated LEED (Leadership in Energy and Environmental Design) building and includes a 216,000-gallon cistern.
 The cistern is an underground holding tank that captures rainwater from the building’s roof and filters runoff from the parking lot to supply TreePeople with water to irrigate the native gardens and trees.

 TreePeople is among only 15 agencies worldwide to be honored by the Salt Lake City 2002 Olympic Committee, receiving the Spirit of the Land Environmental Education Award for their Schoolyard Explorers curriculum.

 Second Nature, a guide to adapting LA’s Landscape for sustainable living, is published by TreePeople.